Oren-Schmerling/dysarthric-speech-recognition/README.md

 ## Running the code

-Set up your environment with `pipenv shell` and then `pipenv install`
+Set up your environment with `pipenv --python 3.11` and then `pipenv install`